If the 'Config' user's password is lost or forgotten it can be reset in order to gain access back to the Alternate Configuration Utility.

 To change the 'config' user's password after resetting it follow the steps below:

-As long as the updated passwords match, you are immediately logged out and returned to the administration login page.
+As long as the two passwords match, you are immediately logged out and returned to the standard user login page.
+You would have to change the URL again to verify the new config user password.

 More info on managing the config user: